ninjasstudio/micropython/docs/esp32/pcnt.rst

    -*trigger* events may be:

     - Counter.IRQ_MATCH1 triggered when the counter matches the match1 value.
-    - Counter.IRQ_MATCH2 triggered when the counter matches the match2 value.
     - Counter.IRQ_ZERO triggered when the counter matches the 0.

-    The default is - trigger=Counter.IRQ_MATCH1 | Counter.IRQ_MATCH2 | Counter.IRQ_ZERO.
+    The default is - trigger=Counter.IRQ_MATCH1 | Counter.IRQ_ZERO.
     The events are triggered when the counter value and match value are identical, but callbacks have always a latency.

-   - *value* sets a counter match1/match2 value.
+   - *value* sets a counter match1 value.
 When the counter matches these values, a callback function can be called.
 They are 0 by default.

 Attention: ``Counter.irq()`` resets counter to 0.